-The whole school joins together for assemblies, prayer services, the Rosary and Mass wherever possible.
-Themes for assemblies can be taken from the relevant Sunday Gospel for the current Liturgical Year, significant world events and the Christian Values programme.
+The whole school joins together for sacraments, assemblies and prayer services wherever possible.
+Themes for assemblies are be taken from the relevant Sunday Gospel for the current Liturgical Year, the Gospel Values of focus for that half term, or other significant faith events or feasts.